 Finally, the 100-hour service is a good time to check the ignition points, assuming your generator doesn’t have an electronic ignition system.
 You’ll likely find them under a sheet metal cover.
 Before checking them, it’s best to disconnect the negative battery cable to ensure the genset isn’t accidentally started up while you’re working “under the hood.”

 Part of your generator’s maintenance is also the maintenance of good records.
-It’s good to keep a maintenance log, recording the work done and hours shown on the running clock.
+It’s good to keep a maintenance log, record the work done and hours shown on the running clock.
 You’ll rest better knowing you’re keeping up on maintenance, and if and when you sell your rig, the new owner will appreciate your efforts.
 An online tool such as Maintain My RV will help.

 Not only can you keep track of all your generator maintenance, but you can keep all of your RV maintenance history in one place.
 You’ll also receive email reminders when maintenance is due.
 Whether you have a small trailer or large Class A motorhome, Maintain My RV can keep track of it all, along with up to two other vehicles, such as a tow car, motorcycle, or four-wheeler.